TopoToolbox/BankfullMapper/README.md

 This toolkit includes MATLAB functions to analyze the river bankfull geometry and derive discharge estimate applying Manning's equation.

-This toolkit requires TopoToolbox, which can be downloaded from [here](https://github.com/TopoToolbox/topotoolbox3), and needs the same MATLAB's built-in packages (Image Processing Toolbox, Mapping Toolbox) required for runnning TopoToolbox.
+This toolkit requires TopoToolbox, which can be downloaded from [here](https://github.com/TopoToolbox/topotoolbox3), and needs the same MATLAB's built-in packages (Image Processing Toolbox, Mapping Toolbox) required for running TopoToolbox.

 ## Getting Started